 Understanding effort creep as it relates to effort-based management requires coupling changes in nominal effort indicators, in this case purse seine sets, with changes in the effectiveness of nominal fishing effort, in this case the effectiveness of purse seine sets in catching tuna.
 This paper presents simple aggregated annual estimates of indicators of nominal effort creep in terms of numbers of purse seine sets per year and per fishing day, and the effectiveness of nominal effort in terms of catch rates per set.
-For both types of indicators there were no clear long-term trends since the implementation of the VDS system, either for the PNA waters under the management of the VDS or non PNA waters where the fishery is managed under flag specific catch or fishing day limits.
+For both types of indicators there were no clear long-term trends since the implementation of the VDS system, either for the PNA waters under the management of the VDS or non PNA waters where the fishery is managed under flag specific catch or fishing day limits set by the WCPFC.
 The lack of trend in catch rates per set was also consistent for associated and unassociated set types.
-While there was considerable interannual variability in the indicators, the lack of sustained increasing trends suggest that despite the implementation of an effort based management systems based on fishing days, there was not an overall increase in the amount of nominal effort realised within the fishing day effort unit.
-We do note however that at the introduction of the VDS there was a major increase in the total number of sets each year for PNA waters, largely driven by an increase in the number of unassociated sets.
+While there was considerable interannual variability in the indicators, the lack of sustained increasing trends suggest that despite the implementation of an effort based management systems based on purchased fishing days, there was not an overall increase in the amount of nominal effort realised within the fishing day effort unit.
+We do note however that at the introduction of the VDS and FAD fishing closure periods, there was a major increase in the total number of sets each year for PNA waters, largely driven by an increase in the number of unassociated sets.
 This step change may be a result of the change in the management system, but is not indicative of effort creep.
 In fact this change is entirely consistent with an increase in the number of fishing days from 2009 to 2010, and there is no notable increase in sets/day over the same period.
 We note that the aggregated nature of the data presented does not preclude that nominal and effective effort creep could be occurring for specific flags and EEZs.
-A more detailed analysis at flag and EEZ level is required to explore this possibility.
 Finally, it is clear that increases in effectiveness of associated sets did occur prior to the VDS implementation.
 This appeared related to the transition to dominant use of drifting FADs facilitated by the availability of affordable satellite tracking buoys.
 This likely represents the most important period of effort creep in the history of the purse seine fishery.

 Despite the increased use of technologies such as acoustic sensors on FAD bouys, we do not see any sustained increase in catch rates per set for associated sets since the VDS was implemented.
 This is a somewhat surprising result in light of industry perceptions that FAD technologies have been a major contributor to improving their effectiveness (Wichman and Vidal, 2021).
-It may be that the FAD technologies have improved the efficiency and economics of fishing operations (i.e. time and travel) to the extent that employing these technologies improves profitability but that they have not been so effective in increasing catch rates per set or capacity for higher setting rates per day.
+It may be that the FAD technologies have improved the efficiency and economics of fishing operations (i.e. time and travel) to the extent that employing these technologies improves profitability but that they have not been as effective in increasing catch rates per set or capacity for higher setting rates per day.
+Furthermore, the package of policy changes introduced by the PNA and the WCPFC may have reduced fleet effectiveness in the FAD fishery, limiting their ability to achieve the potential gains in effectiveness that might be expected from electronic FAD buoy technology.